5 Ways: How to Connect the iPhone to Wi-Fi - Step-by-Step

 Way 2 Connecting to a Wi-Fi Network via the Settings App

-Follow these easy steps to connect your iPhone to a Wi-Fi network through the Settings app:
+Follow these easy steps to connect your iPhone to a Wi-Fi network through the Settings app: so the device has a cleaner chance to reconnect on the next attempt.
+That gives you another route if the built-in iPhone tools feel too limited for the result you want.

-Steps to Connect to Wi-Fi
+How to Connect to Wi-Fi

 From your Home screen, navigate to 'Settings' and select 'Wi-Fi.'